dewenni/ESP32-Jarolift-Controller/changeNew.md

-# v1.5.1
+# v1.5.3

 ## what's new

 this is a minor update and bugfix version

+### WebUI-Demo

+For a first impression of the functions and the WebUI, a limited demo is also available.
+This can be accessed via the following link: [WebUI-DEMO](https://dewenni.github.io/ESP32-Jarolift-Controller/)

 ## changelog

-- [UPDATE]  ESP32Async/AsyncTCP @ 3.3.2
+- [UPDATE]  ESP32Async/AsyncTCP @ 3.3.5
-- [UPDATE]  ESP32Async/ESPAsyncWebServer @ 3.6.2
+- [UPDATE]  ESP32Async/ESPAsyncWebServer @ 3.7.0
-- [UPDATE]  bblanchon/ArduinoJson @ 7.3.0
-- [UPDATE]  dewenni/EspSysUtil @ 1.0.1
-- [IMPROVE] add button for GitHub-OTA in Tools section #34
-- [BUGFIX]  some log messages got lost at startup
-- [BUGFIX]  WiFi Status information was not updated in webUI
+- [ADD] add a [WebUI-DEMO](https://dewenni.github.io/ESP32-Jarolift-Controller/) under github-pages